The Cotton Connection

 — George W. Williams, A History of the Negro Troops in the War of the Rebellion (1888)

+18. Corporal Caesar Hall of Hampton.
 One of the African American men who volunteered for service in the 29th Connecticut was Caesar Hall, Jr., a free black farm laborer from Hampton, Connecticut.
 In 1863 Hall was 34 years old, a husband, and a father of four.
 Like his father, Caesar Hall, Sr., he had been born in Connecticut.
 Caesar Hall, Jr., grew up in Hampton.
 He could read and write.
 According to the 1860 U. S. Census, his wife Julia was a stay-at-home mother and housewife, and his eldest child Nancy attended local schools.
 In 1864 Hall earned a promotion to Corporal when, on guard duty, he stopped a soldier from one of the all-white regiments from deserting.
+After the war, Hall returned to his family in Hampton and continued to work as a farm laborer.
+He died in 1896 and is buried in the Old Willimantic Cemetery.

 SAMUEL BOWERS, of New-York, a volunteer at the camp on Grapevine Point, attempted to desert on Friday night, by running the guard.
 CAESAR HALL, of Co.
 A [Hall was actually in Co.
 H], Twenty-ninth Connecticut Volunteers, (colored) on guard at the time, ordered him to halt, when BOWERS threw snuff in his eyes.
 HALL pursued and closed with the runaway; he bayoneted him badly through the arm, broke his gunstock over his head, and brought him back to camp.
 BOWERS was sent to the hospital, and will probably recover.
 HALL was, this morning, promoted to be corporal.